Ultimate Texas Sales Tax Guide

 Use tax is a nonrecurring tax that’s complementary to sales tax.
 It’s imposed on the storage, use, or other consumption of tangible personal property or a taxable service in Texas.

-Use tax is typically similar to sales tax rates and only applies when consumers don’t pay sales tax.
+The use tax rate is typically similar to sales tax rates and only applies when consumers don’t pay sales tax.

 I didn’t collect any Texas Sales Tax During this Period.
 Do I still Need to File a Return?